szhan135/template-lab-js-unit-testing/README.md

 [Jest](https://jestjs.io) is one of the most popular JavaScript testing frameworks which aims to be simple to use while still covering a wide number of testing types and working with a large number of frameworks.
 It works with JavaScript like systems such as Babel and TypeScript as well as a large number of UI frameworks such as React, Angular, and Vue.

+> Note: for this lab we will have notes reminding your to commit and push your code to GitHub to get you in the habit of committing and pushing often and to illustrate good times in your development to commit your code.

 ## Getting Started with Node

 [Node](https://nodejs.org/en/) is a JavaScript runtime which allows for the execution of JavaScript code directly rather than needing to use a browser to execute it.
 This ability has taken javasript from being a front-end only language to being something that can be used full-stack.
 Jest has been designed to run on top of node to allow for local (and non-local) testing of your javscript code, which means in order to use jest we'll also need to use node and one of its package managers.